 Why Did They Leave China?

-In 2010 Google decided to not follow the government request which was to filter its research results to match with the censorship imposed in China.
-By not following the request, Google directed all its Chinese traffic to an uncensored version, the Hong Kong search engine
+In 2010 Google chose not follow the governments request to filter its search results to match with the censorship imposed by Chinese law.
+In choosing not to follow that request, Google decided to direct all its Chinese traffic to an uncensored version, the Hong Kong search engine

-How to download the Google Translate APP?
+How To Download The Google Translate APP?